Last updated: 14 September 2020

 To protect staff and customers during the Coronavirus outbreak, new boat registrations cannot currently be undertaken at Ferry Nab or at the National Park office in Kendal.
 Renewals can be completed online.
 More info on renewals and new registrations on our Windermere registration page.

-We are pleased that we will be able to start to welcome visitors back to the Lake District for overnight stays from Saturday 4 July.
-Many of our campsites will be reopening in a socially distanced way and there really is something to suit everyone in all areas of the National Park.
+Many of campsites have reopened in a socially distanced way and there really is something to suit everyone in all areas of the National Park.
 We would encourage you to explore what campsite facilities are available before you visit, as not all businesses will be opening fully.
 Please keep up-to-date with current government social distancing guidelines and respect our local communities and our landscape.

-Brockhole on Windermere will be open from Saturday 4 July, every day through the school summer holidays from 10am until 5pm.
-Archery, laser clay, crazi bugz and the playground will be open, as well as a range of boat hire.
-The cafes and shop will be open, the main cafe will have a seated table service on the outside terrace.
+Brockhole on Windermere has reopened and will be every day through the school summer holidays from 10am until 5pm.
+Archery, laser clay, crazi bugz and the playground is open, as well as a range of boat hire.
+The cafes and shop are open, the main cafe have a seated table service on the outside terrace.

 Coniston Boating Centre is now open for boat hire.
 All details and online booking available now at ConistonBoatingCentre.co.uk